The Advocacy Training and Development Program

 - give advice to the ex-service community on DVA pension and compensation entitlements and wellbeing support.

-The VITA policy also covers their members' advocates for accidents that occur:
+The policy may also cover for accidents that occur:

 - at a client meeting